In page navigation

 Can I bet on multiple assets?

 Copy link to sectionYes, you can.
 Cryptocurrency spread betting lets you bet on lots of different types of cryptocurrency, it just depends on what coins are available with each broker.
 It’s much easier to spread bet Bitcoin than smaller altcoins, simply because there’s more likely to be a broker that offers a market for it.
+Below you can find the available assets when you open a spread betting account with a broker:

 Do crypto spread betting platforms charge fees?